hotrodorm/hotrod/hotrod-project/docs/docs-5/config/tags/query.md

 Injecting a parameter value means to directly *concatenate* its value into the SQL statement.
 This can be seen as a simple way of assembling SQL statement at first, and it actually is.
 However, the downside of it &mdash; and it's a big one &mdash; is that SQL Injection can modify the whole SQL statement.
-If the parameter is not controlled by the application and comes unfiltered from the application UI or other external source it can represent a big security hole in the application and can lead to severe losses to the business.
+If the parameter is not controlled by the application and comes unfiltered from the application UI or other external source it can represent a big security risk in the application and can lead to severe losses to the business.

 In this particular example, the parameter `rows` is injected.
 If the value always comes from inside the application then there's no